near/docs/docs/running-nodes/README.md

 ## Running TestNet on GCP

-Create new instance, with at least 2 vCPU and 3.75 GB of RAM.
+Create new instance, with at least:
+ - 2 vCPU and 3.75 GB of RAM.
-Select Ubuntu 18.04 LTS or later.
+ - Select Ubuntu 18.04 LTS or later.
-Allocate 100GB of persistent storage.
+ - Allocate 100GB of persistent storage.

 Add firewall rules to allow traffic to 24567 port from all IPs (0.0.0.0/0)